SIW - Tools Module

 The Monitor Test allows you to easily check for dead or defective pixels on LCD monitors.

-You can use it to test a new LCD monitor before purchasing, or an already purchased monitor during the warranty period (you may get a replacement according to the manufacturer's dead pixel policy).
+You can use it to test a new LCD monitor before purchasing, or an existing monitor during the warranty period, when a replacement may still be possible under the manufacturer's dead-pixel policy.

-The screen color is changed automatically every 4 seconds (automatic mode) or every time when you press the space bar (manual mode).
+The screen color changes automatically every 4 seconds in automatic mode, or each time you press the space bar in manual mode.

 • a - automatic mode